ADVERTISEMENT

 Introduction:

 Stroke, also known as cerebrovascular accident, is a condition in which there is an interruption of blood supply to the brain.
 Stroke can precipitate symptoms like paralysis of the face, legs, or arms, numbness in these areas, walking or speaking trouble, or problems with understanding and memory.
-Endovascular treatment is one of the non-surgical management protocols for loss of brain function suddenly due to clots.
+Endovascular treatment is one of the non-surgical management protocols for sudden loss of brain function due to clots.

 What Is Endovascular Surgery?

-EVT (endovascular therapy) involves inserting microcatheters (thin tubes which are visible under X-rays) into the body where the clot is located to remove the blood clot.
+EVT (endovascular therapy) involves inserting microcatheters (thin tubes that are visible under X-rays) into the body where the clot is located to remove the blood clot.
 The arrival of the EVT era has helped revolutionize the field of vascular surgery.
 EVT is a minimally invasive procedure.
 It is also advantageous as it has decreased perioperative mortality and significant morbidity.
-Many patients benefit from this as there is a shorter hospital and intensive care stays and quicker return to daily activities, especially for the elderly.
+Many patients benefit from this as there are shorter hospital and intensive care stays and quicker return to daily activities, especially for the elderly.
 Like a cherry on the cake, there has been a lower level of surgical stress, and EVT may eliminate the necessity for general anesthesia.

 How Is Endovascular Treatment Helpful?